mwhudson/subiquity/DESIGN.md

 /etc/default/keyboard.
 The proxy controller does need to do this though).

-The client records which screen it is on in /run/subiquity/last-screen and when it restarts it checks this file and skips to this screen (it also asks the server to mark all controllers before this screen as configured).
+The client records which screen it is on in /run/subiquity/last-screen and when it restarts it checks this file and skips to this screen.

+The initial version of the client/server split also had the client tell the server which screens came before the one it skipped to and the server marked the controllers associated with these screens as configured.
+This always seemed a bit strange to record this in the client so newer versions call a method in the pre-refresh hook to save the configured controllers to a file and the server reads this file if present (and then deletes it, so that if the user selects restart after an install failure, no controllers are marked configured!).
+Because we don't know the version we are refreshing from, the old code has to stay in place for now.

 ### Doing things in the background